naomi-iizuka/ADAProject_teambis/index.md

 # Analysis

-## Are men more confident than women?
+## Which is more confident: men or women ?

 <p style='text-align: justify;'>
   To answer this question we compared the confidence scores of women and men.
 Here is the distribution of scores for men and women: </p>